Why Trust OMD?

 Featured Program: Master of Science in Information Systems Security (MSISS)

-Duration: Two years
+Duration: 2 years

 Format: 100% online

-Cost: $355 per credit, $11,005 total tuition
+Cost: $355 per credit | $11,005 total tuition

 Admissions Requirements:

-• Official undergraduate transcripts
+• Official transcripts

-• Your professional résumé
+• Professional résumé

-• A minimum undergraduate GPA of around 2.5
+• Minimum GPA around 2.5

-What Master’s Students in Kentucky Study: Top Fields
+Top Fields for Master’s Students in Kentucky

 1. Business Administration & Management